gilbertw1/Crackpot/README.md

 # crackpot
-An extensible slack robot written in clojure
+An extensible slack robot written in scala